Ugandan leader's pro-Putin son touted for presidency, may face tricky ride

 "He doesn't have people's support.
 He cannot win an election properly conducted," said Gawaya Tegulle, another Ugandan political analyst and lawyer.

 Though initially feted by the West as an ally in the war on Islamist rebels, Museveni's rule has been marred by allegations of torture, sexual violence and killings by the security services.
-The United States has sanctioned the current police chief, Major General Abel Kandiho, for "horrific" abuse.
+The United States has sanctioned a senior police official, Major General Abel Kandiho, for "horrific" abuse.

 Museveni, who says he is the guardian of law-and-order, has not said if he intends to seek another term nor commented on his son's political activities.